iAmMe27/Tahrovin/README.md

 ---

 ## Installation
-Please follow all of steps below if it is your first time installing this modlist, if you're updating you can jump straight to that part.
+Please follow all of steps below if it is your first time installing this modlist, if you're updating you can [jump straight there](#updating-tahrovin).

 ### Preparation